 Follett's colour photo of the Mustang row, taken from a blast

 deflecting mound, sets the scene for my black & white set.|

-were driven ten miles to the Mustangs, where our escorts supervised all camera angles to ensure structures and equipment
+were driven ten miles to the Mustangs, where our security escorts

 could not be seen in the background.
-Of the six aircraft, this was the prize: A68-1, the first Australian assembled Mustang by
+Of the six aircraft, this was the prize: A68-1, the first Australian assembled Mustang by CAC at

 Fishermans Bend, Melbourne in 1945.
-The desert sun has faded the serial and roundel but the serial could be clearly read etched in the
+The desert sun had faded the serial and roundel but the serial could be clearly read etched in the

 metal.
-Unfortunately, each of the aircraft had suffered damage from oil survey road teams permitted to cross the area over the years.
-A68-1's canopy had been broken off and the cockpit vandalised.
+Unfortunately, each of the aircraft had suffered damage inflicted by oil and mineral survey road teams permitted to enter the Emu

+Prohibited Area over the years.
+A68-1's canopy had been smashed, torn off its rails and the cockpit vandalised by bored survey workers.

 |A68-7 was a CAC CA-17 Mustang Mk.20.|

 |CA-17 Mustang Mk.20 A68-30|

 |CA-17 Mustang Mk.20 A68-35|

 |CA-17 Mustang Mk.20 A68-72|

 on the other side.
 I was standing on the track to the bombsite where

 the 200 feet Tower was vaporised by the first blast. |

 Mustang Mk.21 A68-87 was a distance from the other five, the result of

 by passing vehicles.
 Note the PR camera port behind the roundel.

 The successful bid for the Department of Supply tender for the six Mustangs was by American dealer Stanley Booker of Stan's Airplane Sales, Fresno, California, who was in Adelaide at the time purchasing RAAF disposals Dakotas at Parafield.
 He struck a deal with an Adelaide group of pilots and engineers headed by charter pilot Tony Schwerdt - in return for them carrying out the dismantling and removal of the Mustangs overland to Adelaide, they could choose the best aircraft for themselves.

 |Tony Schwerdt in A68-1 arrives at Adelaide-Parafield SA in A68-1 from Coober Pedy on 6 December 1967.
-The ferry flight
+The ferry flight was made |

-was made with gear locked down.
-He was escorted by a DCA Aero Commander, flown by senior DCA official Jim Schofield,
+with gear locked down.
+He was escorted by a DCA Aero Commander, flown by senior DCA official Jim Schofield, who had been the

-who had been the CAC test pilot for A68-1's first flight at Fishermans Bend on 29 April 1945.
+CAC test pilot for A68-1's first flight at Fishermans Bend on 29 April 1945.

 |Tony moves forward on to the Rossair parking ramp to a waiting crowd of well-wishers.
-Everyone's hopes that day were that
+Everyone's hopes that day were that the

-the Mustang would stay at Parafield as a civil aircraft.
-However DCA would not budge from their restrictions on civil operation of former military combat
+would stay at Parafield as a privately owned civil aircraft.
+But DCA enforced their policy restricting civil operation of former military combat

 aircraft, on the basis that during their service lives they could have be been subjected to unreported manoeuvres beyond their design limits.

 was parked at Parafield all of 1968 while the Schwerdt syndicate

 Late that year the disheartened Adelaide group accepted an offer from Stan Booker to sell him A68-1.
 The irony was that within